Menu

 OVERVIEW

-The mission of the Biology Department includes providing: introductory courses that meet requirements for AA and AS degrees, transfer courses to four-year schools, prerequisites for professional schools (including programs for Registered Nurse, Licensed Vocational Nurse, Nurse Practitioner, Radiology Technicians, Physician Assistant, Dental, Dental Hygiene, Medical and Pharmacy), and courses geared toward Biomanufacturing (including two certificates and an AS degree).
-You can earn an AS in Science by taking your prerequisites for allied health or for transferring as a Biology Major.
+The mission of the Biology Department is to offer a range of courses that fulfill various educational needs.
+These include introductory courses for AA and AS degrees, transfer courses for four-year institutions, and prerequisites for professional programs such as Registered Nurse, Licensed Vocational Nurse, Nurse Practitioner, Radiology Technician, Physician Assistant, Dental, Dental Hygiene, Medical, and Pharmacy programs.
+Students can earn an AS in Science by completing prerequisites for allied health programs or by preparing to transfer as a Biology major.

 jelly in the water